 Exceptions to Full Time Requirement

 - When a graduate student has completed all course work requirements and is only working on thesis or dissertation hours, registering for 3 credit hours is sufficient for immigration purposes.
-The student must obtain permission from CIE before being enrolled part-time.
-(Note: Academic definition may differ).

 - During summer semester (after completing spring semester), a student does not have to be enrolled full time.
 The student must enroll in the following fall semester.